Crystallographic actions on contractible algebraic manifolds

-Now, according to a theorem of Mess (see \cite{Mess}), $\widetilde{\Gamma}$ cannot be a virtual fundamental group of a closed surface.
-This implies that $\mbox{vcd}(\widetilde{\Gamma})=1$ an so, by Stalling's theorem, $\widetilde{\Gamma}$ is virtually free.
+Now, according to a theorem of Mess (see \cite{Mess}), $\widetilde{\Gamma}$ cannot contain the fundamental group of a closed surface.
+This implies that $\mbox{vcd}(\widetilde{\Gamma})=1$ an so, by Stallings's theorem, $\widetilde{\Gamma}$ is virtually free.
 Then, ${\Gamma}$ is finite by virtually free and it is also virtually torsion-free.
 Therefore, $\Gamma$ is virtually free.\end{proof}

-Immediately from the theorem, we obtain the generalized Auslander conjecture up to dimension three.
+Immediately from the theorem, we obtain the generalized Auslander conjecture (see Question 1) up to dimension three.

 \begin{corollary} \end{corollary}